Georgia Tech Orchestras

 String auditions are held during the first week of the fall semester and players are placed in Concert Orchestra or Georgia Tech Symphony Orchestra (GTSO) according to the audition results.
 Spring auditions are only for those who wish to audition for principal positions with the GTSO, to change the ensemble placement, and those who did not participate in the fall.
 More information can be found below in the Auditions section.

-All wind players audition together at the beginning of each semester and are placed into Concert Orchestra, Symphony Orchestra, Symphonic Band, or Concert Band.
+All wind players audition together and are placed into Concert Orchestra, Symphony Orchestra, Symphonic Band, or Concert Band.
 You will be able to indicate your preference and academic conflicts.
-Wind players participating in both orchestras during the fall semester have priority for the following spring semester and might be exempted from auditions if approved by the director.
+Wind players participating during the fall semester have priority for the following spring semester and might be exempted from auditions if approved by the director.
 More information can be found below in the Auditions section.

 Possible costs to participate in the orchestras are:

-- Instrument rental (for wind, percussion, and string bass) is around $25 per semester.
-Please check the guideline for the most updated info.
+- Instrument rental (for wind, percussion, and string bass).
+Please check the SOM website for the most updated info.

 - Orchestra Club due is $20 per semester, or $35 for a year.